gkemmey/gray_matter/_posts/2019-09-02-stripe-beyond-the-getting-started-docs.md

 ### The Stripe event jobs

 If you look back at the `StripeEventsController`, all of our private handler methods simply punted to a job.
+All of these jobs, either

+1. send an email
-All of these jobs, either send an email, or update the user, or use that `Nutmeg::Stripe.sync` method (which essentially just checks the information Stripe has and updates the user).
-Let's take a look:
+2. update the user, or
+3. use that `Nutmeg::Stripe.sync` method (which updates our user record with the information Stripe has)

+Let's take a look at an example of one of those jobs that sends an email:

 ```rb
 class Nutmeg::Stripe::Webhooks::InvoiceUpcomingJob < ApplicationJob